 Sullivan, born in Massachusetts in 1866, had firsthand experience with being handicapped: As a child, an infection impaired her vision.
 She then attended the Perkins Institution for the Blind where she learned the manual alphabet in order to communicate with a classmate who was deaf and blind.
 Eventually, Sullivan had several operations that improved her weakened eyesight.

 Helen Adams Keller was born on June 27, 1880, to Arthur Keller, a former Confederate army officer and newspaper publisher, and his wife Kate, of Tuscumbia, Alabama.
-As a baby, a brief illness, possibly scarlet fever, left Helen unable to see, hear or speak.
+As a baby, a brief illness, possibly scarlet fever or a form of bacterial meningitis, left Helen unable to see, hear or speak.
 She was considered a bright but spoiled and strong-willed child.
 Her parents eventually sought the advice of Alexander Graham Bell, the inventor of the telephone and an authority on the deaf.
 He suggested the Kellers contact the Perkins Institution, which in turn recommended Anne Sullivan as a teacher.

 Sullivan, age 20, arrived at Ivy Green, the Keller family estate, in 1887 and began working to socialize her wild, stubborn student and teach her by spelling out words in Keller’s hand.
 Initially, the finger spelling meant nothing to Keller.
 However, a breakthrough occurred one day when Sullivan held one of Keller’s hands under water from a pump and spelled out “w-a-t-e-r” in Keller’s palm.
 Keller went on to learn how to read, write and speak.
 With Sullivan’s assistance, Keller attended Radcliffe College and graduated with honors in 1904.